keshcss/SSH-BruteForce/README.md

   - Host Computer (Your PC): Not Used
   - Guest Computer (Virtual Machine): Kali Linux
-  - Target Computer (Virtual Machine): MetaSploitable -The Metasploit Project is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
+  - Target Computer (Virtual Machine): MetaSploitable
+      - The Metasploit Project is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
   - Language: Python
       - Files imported include :
           - paramiko (Gets SSH client necessary to identify machine IP and user)